Skip to main content

 De Caussade describes the abundance of divine life experienced in the state of abandonment.
 He writes, “In all this, they find a plenitude of divine life, not given to them drop by drop, but in floods which inundate and engulf the soul in an instant.”
 This resonates deeply with me, as I have felt this flood of grace wash over me during times of prayer and reflection.
 When I allow myself to fully surrender to God, I experience moments of clarity and peace that surpass understanding.

-One of the most profound experiences I had was during a family retreat.
+One of the most profound experiences I had was during an early morning coffee time.
 As I sat in silence, overwhelmed by the chaos of everyday life, I felt a gentle nudge to release my burdens to God.
 I realized that my worries about finances and daily responsibilities were consuming me.
 In that moment of abandonment, I was flooded with an overwhelming sense of joy and gratitude for the blessings I had, despite the challenges I faced.

 Faith Amidst Desolation